 Click on the popup that appears in the editor:

 Click in the Build tool window:

 Run/Debug configurations for Gradle projects

-In CLion, there are two Run/Debug configurations available for Gradle projects: Gradle and Gradle Native Application.
+There are two run/debug configurations available for Gradle projects, Gradle and Gradle Native Application.

 Set up a Gradle configuration